• Reading time:25 mins read

 • Not a good clarity for long-range distance images.

-#5 Vortex Viper HD 15-45x 65mm Spotting Scope
+5# Vortex Viper HD 15-45x 65mm Spotting Scope

 Vortex Viper HD 15-45x 65mm Spotting Scope

 Vortex Viper HD Spotting Scope has 65mm multi-coated HD premium glass lenses and 15 – 45x magnification, providing clarity and accuracy of viewing images.
 The compact Vortex Viper HD Spotting Scope can be used for long-distance spotting of the large game: helical-style focusing helps quickly catch the target and always capture all details.
-This dielectric coating Porro Prism Spotting Scope is represented in green color, equipped with adjustable twist-up eyecups, built-in sunshade, and adaptable tripod.
+This dielectric coating Porro Prism Spotting Scope is represented in green color, equipped with adjustable twist-up eyecups, a built-in sunshade, and an adaptable tripod.

 Pros: